Mental Health Benefits of Photography

 Photography as a form of self-expression helps a person to reconstruct and maintain a positive identity despite the negativities brought about by the feelings of isolation.
 It is only one of the many mental health benefits of photography.

-For people who are struggling with COVID-19 related stress, here are ten reasons why photography can be an effective strategy to promote and maintain a healthy mind during this quarantine season:
+For people who are struggling with stress, here are ten reasons why photography can be an effective strategy to promote and maintain a healthy mind during stressful times.

 1. Photography brings out positive self-care habits.

-Depressed people are more likely to either forget or intentionally take care of themselves.
-The lack of motivation for self-care stems from the fact that a person does not go out as much during quarantine.
+Depressed people are more likely to forget to take care of themselves.
+The lack of motivation for self-care stems from the fact that a person does not go out as much during challenging times.